OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 > If read access is required, setting proper controls is a must (_e.g._ internal IP, authorized user, etc.)

+### System Permissions

+Files should be stored in a way that ensures:

+- Allowed system users are the only ones capable of reading the files
+- Required modes only are set for the file
+  - If execution is required, scanning the file before running it is required as a security best practice, to ensure that no macros or hidden scripts are available.

 # Context

 Into web applications, when we expect upload of working documents from users, we can expose the application to submission of documents that we can categorize as *malicious*.